-If it seems too early to begin contributing to a fund that's typically used in retirement, think again!
-If your child contributes \$5,000 to her Roth IRA for 10 years, her contributions will total \$50,000.
-However, if the account grows 8 percent per year, its total value at the end of that 10-year period will be over \$75,000.
-The point is, the earlier your student starts contributing, the more her money will work for her.
+And if before they start college seems too early to begin contributing to a fund that's typically used in retirement, think again.
+If your child contributes \$5,000 to a Roth IRA for 10 years, her contributions will total \$50,000.
+However, if the account grows 8% per year, its total value at the end of that 10-year period will be more than \$75,000.

+The point is, the earlier your student starts contributing, the more her money will work for her, especially if they begin saving before they start college.
 This is the power of compounding.

 Although it was originally intended as a retirement account, the Roth IRA is very beneficial for other purposes, too.
 Because account holders are able to access the contributions at any time without penalties and without taxes, the Roth IRA is a great way to save for a down payment for a home or to help pay for graduate school.
+Just try to help them get it set up before they start college.

-If possible, you or your child's grandparents might agree to match her Roth IRA contributions up to a certain amount, similar to how an employer matches a 401(k) contribution for their employees.
-It does not matter where the money invested in the Roth comes from, as long as it does not exceed the lesser of the amount of earned income that is reported on a tax return or \$5,500.
+"If possible, you or your child's grandparents might agree to match her Roth IRA contributions up to a certain amount, similar to how an employer matches a 401(k) contribution for their employees," Cygan says.

+"It does not matter where the money invested in the Roth comes from, as long as it does not exceed the lesser of the amount of earned income that is reported on a tax return or \$5,500," she says.

 Note that if your student's summer job does not result in a W-2 from her employer, then the amount contributed may need to be reduced slightly to cover self-employment taxes.
-See your tax adviser or www.irs.gov for details.
+See your tax adviser or the IRS for details

-Parents, think of this money management discussion as your parental contribution to freshman orientation.
-The budgeting, spending, and saving habits your student forms in the coming months and years are likely to stick around long after graduation.
-By providing sound guidance, you're making an investment in your child's long-term security and happiness.
+"Parents, think of this money management discussion as your parental contribution to freshman orientation," Cygan says.
+"The budgeting, spending, and saving habits your student forms in the coming months and years are likely to stick around long after graduation.
+By providing sound guidance, you're making an investment in your child's long-term security and happiness."